ChuanyuXue/tsnkit/doc/source/quickstarted.md

 2. **Run the Scheduling Algorithm:** Execute the scheduling algorithm using the generated input:

     ```
-    python3 -m tsnkit.models.ls 1_task.csv 1_topo.csv
+    python3 -m tsnkit.algorithms.ls 1_task.csv 1_topo.csv
     ```

-    Here, `models.ls`` represents one of the available scheduling algorithms.
+    Here, `algorithms.ls`` represents one of the available scheduling algorithms.
 For more options, see [section algorithms](schedule.md).
 The output log displays results, execution time (in seconds), and memory usage (in KB):

     ```